 Anchors:

-Jordan Marsh (now Dillard's)
+Jordan Marsh (became Dillard's)

-Richard's (now Sears)
+Richard's (became Sears)

 Woolworth